kssamy/RealtimeStatusUpdatrs/replit.md

 ### Configuration
 - **Database**: Configured via `DATABASE_URL` environment variable
 - **Kafka**: Configurable brokers and topics via environment variables
-- **WebSocket**: Integrated with HTTP server for real-time communication
+- **Server-Sent Events**: HTTP-based streaming endpoint at `/api/events` for real-time communication

 The system is designed to be scalable and maintainable, with clear separation between frontend and backend concerns, type safety throughout, and real-time capabilities for monitoring order status changes.